Code-Institute-Submissions/DylBrad-rock-paper-scissors_JanResub/README.md

 1. Hand Buttons

-- The hand buttons allow the user to pick a hand (rock, paper or scissors).
+- The hand buttons allow the user to pick a hand.
 - They have a background image to help visually identidy your choice.
+- The choices are as follows:
+  - Rock
+  - Paper
+  - Scissors

 ![Buttons](./assets/images/readmeButtons.png)

 # Score

-1. The score is displayed on the scoreboard below the buttons.
+1. The scoreboard is displayed on the scoreboard below the buttons.
 2. Both the computer and users hand choices for each round are displayed below the scoreboard.

 ![Buttons](./assets/images/readmeScore.png)